aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

     1. Replace the Security Group ID and Subnet ID to match your VPC settings.
     2. Replace the Security Group ID and Subnet ID to match your VPC settings.

-Once setup, you can find a quick start and advanced examples for Redis in [the persistent layers section](#redispersistencelayer).
+Once setup, you can find a quick start and advanced examples for Cache in [the persistent layers section](#cachepersistencelayer).

 <!-- markdownlint-enable MD013 -->